crosscompute/crosscompute-docs/docs/automation-framework/README.md

 # Automation Framework

-Transform your Jupyter notebook or command-line script into a step-by-step wizard that generates a web-based report.
+Transform your Jupyter notebook or command-line script into a step-by-step form that generates a web-based report.

 ## Quickstart